 Certified true copies

-For secondary and/or university transcripts/grade reports and diploma certificates issued by foreign authorities (only for countries having neither signed nor ratified the Lisbon Convention), the University of Geneva requires prospective students to provide "certified true copies".
+For secondary and/or university transcripts/grade reports and diploma certificates issued by foreign authorities in countries that have not signed or ratified the Lisbon Convention, the University of Geneva requires prospective students to provide "certified true copies".

 Certified true copies are photocopies of original documents which have been vetted, in general, by an authority of the country where the original document was obtained.